Ib Benoh: Selected work: New York, 1983

+River Gallery - Westport

+While still with the Tossan-Tossan Gallery, Benoh met art dealer Cele Scher.
+Benoh exhibited and had his work on consignment at Scher's River Gallery in Westport, Connecticut.

 Summers in Venice

 While living in Rome in the late seventies, and after moving to the US, Benoh frequently returned to Venice, where he rented a large apartment as his art studio for the duration of the summer.
 However, his last summer there, in 1986, did not go as expected.
 Benoh went through a trying time of self-evaluation, during which he faced artist’s block.
 One day he ran into his friend from his earlier time in Rome, whom he would later refer to as Sufi; Wahid Magharbe with wife came to stay with Benoh to care for him.
 Soon Benoh was able to express his state of mind in a series of collages and small mixed media works, which included a self-portrait of a photographic image of himself taken at a photo booth, juxtaposed with pictures of Venice.
 Eventually, he had a breakthrough and began painting again.
 His friend documented the first moments of Benoh applying large strokes of paint onto large paper.
 That year Benoh exhibited his mixed-media artworks in a group show.
 In the year prior he participated with his experimental paintings in a group show.